kxk302/non-B_gfa/repeats_README.txt

    intervals, to avoid double counting them.
 The output file will have '_merged' added to their name, right before the file extesion.
 For example, for non_b file 'chrX_APR.bed', the script outputs 'chrX_APR_merged.bed'.

+   NOTE: Now that you have merged non-B DNA output files, you can also create a summary table that for each species provides the total length and normalized total length of each non-B DNA type (normalized by chromosome length).
+The summary tables are created in ./summary_output folder by running ./scripts/summarize_nBMST.sh (which call ./scripts/summarize_nBMST.py).

 6. Run ./scripts/intersect_repeat_files.sh (Calls 'intersect_repeat_file.sh' for each species).
 For each species, intersect_repeat_file.sh calls 'bedtools intersect' to find the overlaps between a repeat file and each of non-B DNA annotations APR, DR, GQ, IR, MR, STR, and Z. We have 122 repeat files for each species, and since there are 7